asyncapi/community/new-tool-documentation.md

 }
 ```

-If you don't get your tool properly presented in this file, kindly inform us by creating an [Issue on GitHub](https://github.com/asyncapi/website/issues/new/choose) or contact us at [Slack](https://asyncapi.com/slack-invite).
+> If your tool's information isn't showing up correctly in this file, please [create a new AsyncAPI GitHub issue](https://github.com/asyncapi/website/issues/new/choose) or contact us via [AsyncAPI Slack](https://asyncapi.com/slack-invite).

-## Tool Card in website
+## Tool card in website

-Taking the Tools Card in the website under consideration, you have following sections to detail about a Tool:
+Let's break down the details and sections found on tool cards in the website's [Tools Dashboard](/tools):

 ![Tools Card](/assets/tool-preview.webp)

 <ol>
-  <li> Specifies the Name of the Tool.</li>
+  <li> Specifies the Tool Name.</li>
-  <li> Specifies whether the Tool is Free to use or requires commercial access to use it.</li>
+  <li> Specifies whether the tool is FREE to use or requires commercial access.</li>
-  <li> Specifies the Description of the Tool.
-Clicking on the `Show More` button will open a small box to show full description of the Tool.</li>
+  <li> Specifies the tool description.
+The `Show More` button opens a small box with the complete tool description.</li>
-  <li> Specifies the Primary Language of the Tool in which it is built.</li>
+  <li> Specifies the tool's primary language.</li>
-  <li> Specifies the list of Technologies used to create the Tool.</li>
+  <li> Specifies the list of technologies used to create the tool.</li>
-  <li> <b>View on Github</b> Button directs the user to the Github repository of the Tool.</li>
+  <li> The <b>View on Github</b> button directs the user to the tool's GitHub repository.</li>
-  <li> <b>Visit Website</b> Button directs the user to the official website of the Tool.</li>
+  <li> The <b>Visit Website</b> button directs the user to the official tool's website.</li>
 </ol>